Bunkai9448/digipet_PSP/Font_Esp/README.md

 # how to use

-If you just want the new font, take the font file from the game ( id000029) and patch it with: font_esp.xdelta (To Do)
+If you just want the new font, take the font file from the game ( ID000029) and patch it with:
+EditFont.xdelta

 After that, you'll need to load "Font_Esp.tbl" in your armips script.
 **Save both files (armips and table) with utf8 encoding**